GuillaumeTrebuchet/Playstation-4-Controller-xusb-driver/README.md

 Not like there is a lot of force feedback controllers for Windows anyway.

 Since the Xbox era, microsoft made the Xbox controller compatible with windows through a new library called XInput, making as a matter of fact DirectInput obsolete.<br/>
+XInput is much, much simpler and was made especially for Xbox controllers.
-This new library is now widely used, and is the only viable option for your device to be fully supported in game.
+This new library is now widely used, and most game only support gamepads via XInput.
 XInput as opposed to DirectInput speaks directly to the driver.
 And thus requires a custom device driver (where DirectInput only required a usermode component).

 The thing is, as opposed to DirectInput, where the API was (not that well, but still) documented, XInput driver interface is kept private.